Rajamahendravaram: Literature

 Nannayya is the earliest known Telugu poet, and the author of the first third of the Andhra Mahabharatam, a Telugu retelling of the Mahabharata.
-Sri Kandukuri Veeresalingam (1848–1919), a renowned social reformer, is widely considered as the man who first brought about a renaissance in Telugu literature and Telugu people; he is also known to have fought for women's issues.
-General Sir Arthur Thomas Cotton, (15 May 1803 – 24 July 1899) was a British General and an Irrigation engineer.
+Sri Kandukuri Veeresalingam (1848–1919), a renowned social reformer, is widely considered the person who first brought about a renaissance in Telugu literature and among Telugu people; he is also known to have fought for women's issues.
+General Sir Arthur Thomas Cotton, (15 May 1803 – 24 July 1899) was a British General and an irrigation engineer.
 Adurthi Subba Rao, prominent old-time Director and Producer of Telugu Films.
 Julia Maitland, a campaigner for "native" education, founded a multilingual school and reading room in the town in 1837.
-Nalam Krishna Rao, a write and social activist from Godavari, setup the Gowthami Grandhalayam in Rajahmundry in 1898.
+Nalam Krishna Rao, a writer and social activist from Godavari, set up the Gowthami Grandhalayam in Rajahmundry in 1898.

 Music and films

 Durga Cinetone was the first South Indian film studio, to be built in Rajahmundry in the year 1936 by Nidamarthi Surayya.
-Many other films are being shot in the city.
+Many other films have been shot in the city.

 The city has produced many well-known artists in the Telugu film industry such as Adurthi Subba Rao, S. V. Ranga Rao, Ali, Raja Babu, Jaya Prada, Sameera Reddy, Bhanupriya, Sriman, Meghna Reddy, Thotakura Venkata Raju, Uma Pemmaraju, Ramesh, Sira Sri, Bhaskarabhatla Ravi Kumar, Ali, M Murali Mohan and J. D. Chakravarthy.